 <- Madeen Blog

-What Is the Best Credit Card to Use for Gas?
+What Is the Best Credit Card for Gas in June 2026?

 Gas is one of the easiest credit card categories to optimize because it is recurring, visible, and often supported by many cards.
 It is also easy to overrate a headline percentage if the card has a cap, membership requirement, or merchant exclusion.

-Madeen’s current in-app fallback catalog includes 995 cards with at least one gas reward rule and 999 gas reward rules overall.
-Gas is the deepest category in the catalog: 508 gas-earning cards reach at least 3x or 3%, 228 reach at least 4x, and 23 reach at least 5x.
+Madeen’s current in-app fallback catalog includes 995 cards with at least one Gas reward rule and 999 Gas reward rules overall.
+Gas is the deepest category in the Madeen Card Rules Index: 508 Gas-earning cards reach at least 3x or 3%, 228 reach at least 4x, and 23 reach at least 5x.

 2. Reward rate: Compare the estimated cash value of the rate, not just the multiplier.